San Diego Elopement Locations + Guide

 Eloping means you get to decide what matters to you, and what you want to spend money on!
 Your wedding day is absolutely worth investing in, but instead of paying for a bunch of stuff you’ll never see again, you can pay for an incredible experience.
 Here are a few things to consider as you craft your elopement budget!

-- Travel – Do you need flights, hotel rooms, a rental car?
+- Travel – Do you need flights or transportation?

-- Accommodations – You’ll need somewhere to stay, whether it’s a $25 campground or an upscale resort
+- Accommodations – You’ll need somewhere to come back to after your adventure so whether it’s a campground, trendy Airbnb, or an upscale resort, find something that fits your vibe!

-- Food – Don’t forget about food!
-You can pack a picnic, go out to eat, or even hire a private chef
+- Meals – Don’t forget about food!
+You can pack a picnic, stop at a local eatery, or even hire a private chef.

-- Marriage License – fees vary by county, but in San Diego, a marriage license is $89
+- Marriage License – Fees vary by county, but average around $90 across the state.

-- Wedding attire – what you’ll be wearing when you tie the knot!
+- Wedding Attire – Dresses, suits, or whatever you’ll be wearing when you tie the knot!

-- Hair and makeup – you can totally do your own, but hiring a professional is so worth it – this usually ranges from $500 to $1000
+- Hair and Makeup – You can totally do your own, but hiring a professional is so worth it and helps ensure things stay put throughout your adventure – this usually ranges from $300 to $1000.

-- Florals – Add a bouquet or some floral decorations to your day!
-A professional florist ranges form $300 to $2000
+- Florals – Add a bouquet, flower crown, boutonniere, or floral decorations to your day!
+A professional florist ranges from $300 to $1500.

 Wild & Free Tip